QCrypt/qcrypt-website/content/2025/attend/registration.md

 -   Daily refreshment breaks.
 <!-- -   Option to participate in lab tours/excursions. -->

+**An electronic invoice will be issued after the conference based on the collected payment information.**

 ## Code of Conduct

 People who register agree to abide by the <a href={{<relref "/2025/attend/code-of-conduct">}}>conference code of conduct</a>.